 At this time in his life, he decided to give baseball another shot and in 1929 quit his job with the Tribune and moved up to Connecticut and joined another semi-pro baseball team.
 Things did not work out the way he had hoped and he rejoined his family a year later, returning to the Tribune and was named sports editor in 1933.
 He covered a number of high profile events including Jesse Owens‘ performance in the 1936 Berlin Olympics and Joe Louis‘ victory over Max Schmeling.

 One of the biggest obstacles in the way of the integration of baseball was MLB Commissioner Kenesaw Mountain Landis.
-Landis was a former federal judge and was considered by many a devout racist who enforced the unwritten rule of white only baseball.
+Landis was a former federal judge and was considered by many a devout racist who enforced the unwritten rule of “white-only” baseball.
 Landis denied that he was preventing Black participation, saying “Negroes are not barred from organized baseball by the commissioner and never have been in the 21 years I have served.
 There is no rule in organized baseball prohibiting their participation and never has been to my knowledge.”
 Lacy continued pushing and Landis finally agreed to a meeting between Lacy and the baseball owners.
 When the meeting occurred, however it was not Lacy who met with the owners, but rather prominent actor and singer Paul Robeson.
-Robeson was allowed to make a presentation but the owner did not ask him any questions and the matter was basically dropped.
+Robeson was allowed to make a presentation but the owners did not ask him any questions and the matter was basically dropped.

 In 1937, Lacy wrote a controversial column about Syracuse University football player Wilmeth Sidat-Singh.
 Sidat-Singh was referred to in the press as a Hindu who descended from ancestors in India.
 Because he was supposedly Indian, he was allowed to play in areas of the country that banned participation for Black players.
 Prior to a game against the University of Maryland, Lacy revealed in his column that Sidat-Singh was born to Black parents and that his widowed mother had remarried an Indian doctor who adopted Wilmeth.
 After the revelation, Maryland refused to play against him and Sidat-Singh was forced to sit out the game (Syracuse lost 13-0).
 Lacy received a great deal of criticism for outing Sidat-Singh but he argued that racial progress could only be brought about with full honesty.